 - Enable scientific research.

-It is the oceanographic component of GEOSS, the Global Earth Observing System of Systems and encompasses a number of observational platforms (i.e. Argo floats, drifting buoys, XBT surveys, permanent moorings).
+It is the oceanographic component of the Global Earth Observing System of Systems (GEOSS) and encompasses a number of observational platforms (i.e. Argo floats, drifting buoys, XBT surveys, permanent moorings).
 It is implemented by IOC Member States via their government agencies, navies and oceanographic research institutions in accordance with the Framework for Ocean Observing – a systems approach designed to be flexible and adapt to evolving scientific, technological and societal needs.

-The IOC sponsors the GOOS programme with other global partners including UNEP, WMO and ICSU.
+The IOC sponsors the GOOS programme with other global partners including UNEP, WMO and ISC.
 It is a platform for international cooperation for sustained observations of the ocean; the generation of oceanographic products and services; and interaction between research, operational and user communities.

 For more information on GOOS, please visit the IOC GOOS webpage.